 The highways and interstates that interweave throughout Virginia allow commuters to get from their respective homes to their jobs much quicker.
 But when large trucks are trying to rush to job sites or their drop-off points, accidents can and will occur.

 Steps taken after an accident may help preserve evidence that cannot be seen.
-It may also help increase the likelihood insurers will settle fairly before court.
+It may also help increase the likelihood insurers will settle fairly before going to court.
 To make sure evidence is preserved and the injured are properly cared for, CHASENBOSCOLO suggests victims do the following:

 Not all steps will be taken in the order shown.
-If you’re unable to move, are unconscious or were involved in an accident in a remote area, some pieces of information could be hard to come by.
+If you’re unable to move, are unconscious, or were involved in an accident in a remote area, some pieces of information could be hard to come by.

 We encourage victims or their loved ones to wait several days before asking for a copy of the police report.
 Some officers may take an extra day to type everything up.
 Once completed, you may need to pay for the report.